AlanXia0118/MNIST_DIY/README.md

 ```
 python cnn_mnist.py
 ```
+Here,

-Roughly, it’s easy for you to train a well-performed model which achieves 98% accuracy within 1500 train_steps, setting train_batch_size to be 50 and train_learning_rate to be 0.1.
+It’s easy for you to train a well-performed model which achieves roughly 98% accuracy within 1500 train_steps, setting train_batch_size to be 50 and train_learning_rate to be 0.1.
 You may also need to fine-tune the model, since it may slightly suffer from the problem of overfitting by far.

+# Evaluation